debonzi/web-photoviewer-express/README.txt

  * You can see all folders and pictures inside those folder as thumbnails.
  * You can click on thumbnails to see the picture and a pre configured size.
- * All thumbnails and view size pictures are generated in run time, what is more cpu comsuming but I dont need to worry about thumbnail and view size images storage and sincronization with possible file modifications.
+ * All thumbnails and view size pictures are generated in run time, what is more cpu consuming but I dont need to worry about thumbnail and view size images storage and sincronization with possible file modifications.
 What you have stored is what you are gonna get.